benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 #### ...in education?

-That Chekov quote above really nails it.
+That Chekhov quote above really nails it.
 For some students, being asked to make something creative/artistic is what it takes to flick the switch to go beyond the "what boxes do I need to tick for me to get a P/CR/D/HD" mindset to actually asking the right questions.
 I see this sometimes in